 Yeah, it’s quite the logistical challenge.

-But honestly, it’s better to avoid driving to Churchill Downs.
-There are lots of other ways to get to and from the Kentucky Derby – which also means you don’t have to worry about how many mint juleps you can safely enjoy!
+But there are several ways to get to and from the Kentucky Derby – and not driving also means you don’t have to worry about how many Mint Juleps you can safely enjoy!
 Below, we’ll break down every option.

 • Note that Churchill Downs has three entrance gates: the Paddock Gate, Clubhouse Gate and Infield Gate.
-(For Dawn at the Dawns, we recommend parking near the Paddock Gate.)
-So keep that in mind if you have Infield Tickets but get dropped off at the Clubhouse or Paddock Gates!
+Shuttle buses all dropped off at the Paddock Gate, and that is the closest entrance to L&N Stadium as well, which is the rideshare dropoff.
+(For Dawn at the Dawns, we also recommend parking near the Paddock Gate.)

 Kentucky Derby mint juleps at churchill downs